WeekendWarrior1/nodes/README.md

 - Each base platform with filters should have a filter node
 - Lambdas
 - util node to order if then actions
-- Option on nodes to toggle visiiblity of node inputs/outputs
+- Option on nodes to toggle visiiblity of individual node inputs/outputs
 - Secrets in flow env?
 - Validate nodes using ESPHome VSCode validator?
 - Bring logger component nodes into Node-RED debug system
 - Trigger inputs, just like possible using ESPHome on device
 - Attempt to merge deployment custom dropdown options/actions back into Node-RED mainline (so we don't have to continue monkey patching it)
+- Bring ESPHome Docs into nodes documentation
+- Visual ESP board pin picker widget for common boards
+- Optional always on labels for node ports
+- Support building nodes from external git repos - reuse palette manager

 ## Development